Menu

 Soil Testing Helps you Decide

 If you are the scientific type, you might want to invest in a laboratory soil test.
 The test will reveal your soil’s pH, organic content, nutrients, salt content, and potential contaminants.
 In this way, you will be sure of what you are working with and will take the guess work out of your soil analysis.
 The test is usually inexpensive, but can be very helpful.
-Contact your local office of cooperative extension from the University of Oregon to get more information.
+Contact your local office of cooperative extension from the University of California to get more information.

 Labs also provide recommendations to address soil deficiencies.
 This will help you determine the best amendments or fertilizers for your yard, should you need it.
 Always ask the lab for organic fertilizer recommendations, which are always preferable for long term health of the soil.